 - Be able to refuse to perform services for the benefit of this treatment facility unless they agree to perform the services as part of the client health care plan and in accordance with the law;

 - Are fully informed regarding cost of treatment and methods of payment available;

 - Are informed in writing of the Department of Health (DOH) contact information and DOH’s phone number and e-mail address;

 - Are informed that they may file a complaint with DOH regarding non-compliance with any part of WAC 246-337-075 without interference, discrimination or reprisal.
 The client may choose whether to notify Daybreak of the complaint;

 - Are informed of their right to a healthy, safe, clean and comfortable environment at Daybreak facility.

-9) All clients confidential information regarding treatment and personal information may not communicated to clients not associated or listed in the client’s treatment plan or confidentiality disclosure form.
+9) All clients confidential information regarding treatment and personal information may not be communicated to clients who are not associated or listed in the client’s treatment plan or confidentiality disclosure form.

 10) All clients are informed that Daybreak must comply with reporting requirements of suspected incidents of child or adult abuse and neglect in accordance with chapters 26.44 and 74.34 RCW.